-Pfizer vaccine (for ages 12+) - 1st and 2nd doses; boosters for anyone eligible age 12+; 3rd doses for immunocompromised individuals; 2nd boosters for anyone eligible ages 50+.
+Pfizer vaccine (for ages 12+) - 1st and 2nd doses; 3rd doses for immunocompromised individuals;

 A parent or guardian MUST ACCOMPANY any child under the age of 18, and must sign a consent form for the child to be vaccinated.

-Available vaccination appointments are posted below.
+Available vaccination appointments are posted above.
 Advance registration is recommended to ensure adequate vaccine supply and space available.
 Walk-ins will be accommodated as we are able, but are not guaranteed.